NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/file_systems.rst.txt

 ::

-   - Will the data scheduler use GekkoFS in stead of echofs?
    - Can a choice between the two be specfied by the users? (i.e.: do users need to understand the difference between them?)